yczhou001/yczhou001.github.io/_pages/about.md

 ## News <g-emoji class="g-emoji" alias="fire" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f525.png">🔥</g-emoji>

-* **[Ongoing]** I am currently on the job market and actively seeking full-time research scientist positions in large language models, multimodal learning, and world models.
+* **[Ongoing]** I am currently on the job market and actively seeking full-time research scientist positions in large language models and multimodal learning.
 Please reach out if you would like to connect!
+* **[Apr.
+2026]** Invited talk at Tencent Hunyuan on "LLM-Based Agent Systems and Multimodal Generation".
 * **[Jan.–Mar.
 2026]** Serving as an Area Chair for ACL 2026, NeurIPS 2026, and KDD 2026.
 * **[Jan.
 2026]** Honored to receive the Guangdong–Hong Kong–Macao Greater Bay Area Taihu Scholarship.
 * **[Sep.
 2025]** Joined Tencent as a Research Intern (Selected for Tencent's "Project Up" Talent Program - 青云计划).